CptHilda0079/CptHilda0079.github.io/_posts/2024-01-07-TryHackMe-Agent_Sudo.md

 alien            (8702.zip/To_agentR.txt)
 1g 0:00:00:00 DONE 2/3 (2025-01-07 18:14) 4.000g/s 279600p/s 279600c/s 279600C/s 123456..skyline!
 ```
 The password we have found is "alien".
 We can now open our password-protected zip file.
+For this I am using 7-zip, however any zip tool will work.
 ```
 └─$ 7z x 8702.zip -palien
 7-Zip 24.07 (x64) : Copyright (c) 1999-2024 Igor Pavlov : 2024-06-19